-The estimated total annual cost of the monarchy is £299.4m, around nine times the official figure published by the royal household
+The estimated total annual cost of the monarchy is £334m, around eight times the official figure published by the royal household

 The monarchy is expensive, very expensive.
 Of course it wouldn't matter if it were free - the cost to our democracy would still be too high - but when the palace tells you it's "value-for-money", don't believe them.
 We could get much better for far less.